To get Redis keys and values using the command prompt, we can use the

 To get specific data types in Redis, we should use commands made for

 those types.
-For example, we use HGETALL
+For example, we use HGETALL for hashes,

-for lists, and SMEMBERS
+LRANGE for lists, and SMEMBERS for sets.
+This

 way we can fetch data without getting too much extra information.
 For